Gewürztraminer: United States

 In the United States, Gewürztraminer grapes are concentrated in Monterey, Mendocino and Sonoma in California, the Columbia Valley of Washington and Oregon, and the Snake River Region of Idaho.
 It is also grown in Michigan, Rhode Island, Caddo County, Oklahoma, Ohio, Pennsylvania, Kentucky, Indiana, Hawaii, Texas, Virginia, Maryland, Missouri, New Mexico, New Hampshire, Grand Valley, Colorado and the Finger Lakes and Long Island Regions of New York.

 Vine and viticulture

-Gewürztraminer is particularly fussy about soil and climate.
-The vine is vigorous, even unruly, but it hates chalky soils and is very susceptible to disease.
+Gewürztraminer is especially sensitive to both soil and climate.
+The vine grows vigorously, but it does not do well in chalky soils and is very susceptible to disease.
 It buds early, so is very susceptible to frost, needs dry and warm summers, and ripens erratically and late.
-Its natural sweetness means that in hot climates it becomes blowsy, with not enough acidity to balance the huge amounts of sugar.
-On the other hand, picking early to retain the acidity, means that the varietal aromas do not develop, and these aromas may be further diluted by overcropping in an attempt to overcome the low yields.
+Its natural sweetness means that in hot climates it does not have enough acidity to balance the huge amounts of sugar, and picking early to retain the acidity means that the varietal aromas do not develop.
+These aromas may be further diluted by overcropping in an attempt to overcome the low yields.